jipolanco/PencilFFTs.jl/README.md

 Fast Fourier transforms of MPI-distributed Julia arrays.

-**This package is work in progress.**
-At this moment, domain decomposition works, as well as transposition between different decomposition configurations.
-FFTs are coming soon!

 This package provides functionality to distribute multidimensional arrays among MPI processes, and to perform multidimensional FFTs (and related transforms) on them.